nushell/nushell/docs/commands/histogram.md

 ```

-Of course, histogram operations are not restricted to just analyzing files in numbers, you can also analyze your directories
+Of course, histogram operations are not restricted to just analyzing numbers in files, you can also analyze your directories

 ```shell
 > ls -fa | histogram type | sort-by count